rsm-gh/phantom-player/README.md

 It gives the feeling of having a streaming platform with the content of a hard drive.

 Some of its major features are:
-+ Play lists of videos in order or randomly (without repeating episodes).
++ Play lists of videos in order or randomly (without repeating videos).
 + Organize the play order (without affecting the data on your hard drive).
 + Hide videos or files (without affecting the data on your hard drive).
 + Automatically discover new videos.
 + Start playing lists & videos where you left off.
-+ Set a default time to skip the intro of videos (handy for the series intro).
++ Set a default time to skip the intro of videos (handy for the playlist intro).
 + Set the default audio or subtitle track.
 + Turn off the screensaver while playing.
 + Keep playing mode.